PSG Retrospective Datamining

 SYN120 is an orally administered antagonist of the serotonin 5-HT6 receptor in development for the treatment of cognitive disorders, including dementia associated with Parkinson’s disease.
 5-HT6 receptors are located almost exclusively in the brain and blocking them results in increased concentrations of acetylcholine and glutamate, two neurotransmitters known to facilitate cognition.
 In addition to blocking the 5-HT6 receptor, SYN120 also antagonizes 5-HT2a receptors, an action that may help treat psychosis associated with Parkinson’s disease.
 Thus SYN120 offers a unique therapeutic strategy by combining its procognitive and antipsychotic potential.

-The SYNAPSE study seeks to randomize 1:1 eighty patients with PDD and on a stable dose of an acetylcholinesterase inhibitor to placebo or SYN120 dosed once daily over a 16 week treatment period.
+The SYNAPSE study randomized 1:1 eighty-two patients with PDD and on a stable dose of an acetylcholinesterase inhibitor to placebo or SYN120 dosed once daily over a 16 week treatment period.
 In addition to assessing safety and tolerability, the main goal of the study is to establish efficacy of SYN120 on cognition using the Cognitive Drug Research (CDR) Computerized Cognition Battery as the primary efficacy endpoint.
-The study will be conducted at approximately 12 PSG sites in the United States specializing in cognitive dysfunction in Parkinson's disease.
-Biotie and the PSG share responsibility for the design and execution of the study, and initial results of the study are expected in by the end of 2016.
+The study will be conducted at approximately 20 PSG sites in the United States specializing in cognitive dysfunction in Parkinson's disease.
+Biotie and the PSG share responsibility for the design and execution of the study, and initial results of the study are expected in by the beginning of 2018.

 There is no cost to participate in SYNAPSE.
-Interested individuals with PDD may obtain more information regarding this trial via its entries on clinical trial websites of the US National Institutes of Health here, or The Michael J. Fox Trial Finder website here.
+Interested individuals with PDD may obtain more information regarding this trial via its entries on clinical trial websites of the US National Institutes of Health at clinicaltrials.gov (NCT02258152), or The Michael J. Fox Trial Finder website here.

 Read the Biotie announcement of the SYNAPSE study here.